huyquang-bka/fire-smoke/README.md

 ## Payment Method

-If you find this dataset useful and would like to support my work, you can make a payment through the following payment methods:
+If you find this dataset useful and would like to support my work, you can make a payment through the following payment methods by clicking to the logo:

 - <img src="./logo/mastercard.jpg" alt="Mastercard" width="100">
 - <a href="https://www.paypal.com/paypalme/huywang99"><img src="./logo/paypal.png" alt="PayPal" width="100"></a>

 Thank you for your support!

-##Contact me
+## Contact me